jundalisay/superb/content/en/social/economics/solutions/bur.md

 But what happens when a human moves from `Country A` to `Country B`?
 What happens to all his points left in his country?
 Can these be moved with him?

-BUR prevents arbitrary productivity-transfer in order to not let productivity get sucked away or be amassed by other people.
-This would have prevented the Asian Financial Crisis, 2008 Financial Crisis, the speculative attacks by George Soros, as well as the 2008 Food Crisis.
+**BUR prevents arbitrary productivity-transfer in order to not let productivity get sucked away or be amassed by other people.** This prevents inequality and would have prevented:
+- the Asian Financial Crisis
+- 2008 Financial Crisis
+- the speculative attacks by George Soros
+- the 2008 Food Crisis.

 But does this mean that foreign investments can never be made?